brenhinkeller/RockWeatheringFlux.jl/src/visualization/chapter1_composition/README.md

  * `SilicaDistribution.jl`: Silica distribution by rock class.
  * `SlopeErosion.jl`: Erosion as a function of slope.
  * `Spidergram.jl`: REE patterns in my estimation of the bulk continental crust compared to those from Rudnick and Gao, 2014.
+ * `VolatileSensitivity.jl`: Results from sensitivity testing the impact of wt.% assumed volatiles in data screening.